 The very phrase “follow your dreams” can fill us with bliss.
-It’s something society, pop culture and Disney movies reinforce at every turn.
+For a working voice over actor, it’s something society, pop culture and Disney movies reinforce at every turn.
 While following your dreams may sound like the only course of action you would want to consider taking, is it really the best road to success in our competitive and ever-changing world?

 Maybe it is.
 Maybe it’s not.
 But you’ll never know until you try it, right?
 On the other hand, it could entail a big risk without a guarantee of reward.
 The risk may feel just too great, especially considering the uncertainties we’re now experiencing.